1. Introduction

 That should give us some useful purchase data to work with.

 The other day I was working on an interesting problem that I could only solve in a cumbersome way with Pandas before.
-For each purchase in a similar DataFrame, I wanted to calculate a purchase item’s overall contribution to the total purchase value.
-So for example, if a customer bought two USD 10 items for a total value of USD 20, one purchase item would contribute 50 % to the total purchase value.
+For each purchase in a similar DataFrame, I wanted to calculate a purchase item’s total contribution to the total purchase value.
+For example, if a customer bought two USD 10 items for a total value of USD 20, one purchase item would contribute 50 % to the total purchase value.

-In order to find the total purchase value, we would typically use a group by
+To find the total purchase value, we would typically use a group by together

-item’s value to the total purchase value, we would need to join that data back
+value to the total purchase value, we would need to join that data back to the

 finding out about .transform()